gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers and protocol options.
-The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.
+The DTLS 1.2 renegotiation mechanism is forbidden as it creates need for additional mechanism for handling race conditions and interactions between using DTLS connections in parallel.

    Secure negotiation of the DTLS version is handled by the DTLS handshake.
-If the endpoints do not support a common DTLS version the DTLS handshake will be aborted.
+If the endpoints don't support a common DTLS version the DTLS handshake will be aborted.

    In the rest of the document, unless the version of DTLS is